gasolin/foxbox/README.md

 ### Rerun the configure process

 If there's any issue that make the setup process fail.
-You can rerun the configure process by following command:
+You can re-run the configure process by following command:

+    $ reload.sh

+Which provide a shortcut to do the following operation for you.

     $ B2G_PATH=${PWD}/B2G vagrant reload --provision